This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Fragrance is just one example of the questionable ingredients used to make skincare and beauty products.
 The very products marketed to us as “safe.”

-How to Make The Switch to Non-Toxic Skincare Products
+How to Make The Switch to Non-Toxic and Natural Skincare Products

 Now that we’ve talked about the sneaky side of the beauty/body industry, let’s focus our attention on changes we can make.